 Litigation Process Lawyers

-Settlements get harder the longer the lawsuit goes on for.
+Settlements get harder the longer the lawsuit goes on.
 Once one party has spent $100,000 on legal fees, they will want to add that amount to the settlement amount.
 That makes it harder for the other side to agree to pay the costs.
 You should make an offer to settle as soon as the moment is right.

 If you are a defendant and you get sued, you might want to make a quick settlement offer.
 This could happen before you file the response to civil claim.
-You might offer 50% of the amount if they accept you offer in the next two days.
+You might offer 50% of the amount if they accept your offer in the next two days.
 That will save you money on having to pay a lawyer to do the response to civil claim.

 If you need to help with Offers To Settle In Civil Proceedings, book a consultation below.